Frequently Asked Questions

 It is illegal under Illinois law to rehabilitate skunks and bats because they are considered to be rabies-vector species.
 We do not rehabilitate raccoons because we would have to dedicate everything from critical care incubators to intermediate care cages to large outdoor cages solely to that one species in order to prevent the possible spread of disease from raccoons to other wildlife species in our care.
 Because we treat a large number of animals with limited financial resources, we must be able to flex caging between species rather than dedicate significant financial resources to one particular species.
 Not treating raccoons, therefore, allows us to treat a greater number of animals than if we had to dedicate cages to one particular species.

 There are many reasons why we instruct you not to feed the animal in your care.
 First and most importantly, you are not trained how to safely feed the animal.
 Many people that rescue baby animals try to feed them and end up killing them or severely compromising them instead.
-It takes training, experience and the right equipment to learn how to correctly feed a baby bird, squirrel, or other baby animal.
-It takes knowledge of the proper formulas, temperatures and feeding techniques.
-You cannot buy the proper equipment at your local pet store - that equipment is made for much larger animals like puppies and kittens and using that equipment would make it extremely difficult for anyone to safely feed a baby squirrel, bunny or bird.
+It takes training, experience, and the right equipment to learn how to correctly feed a baby bird, squirrel, or other baby animals.
+It takes knowledge of the proper formulas, temperatures, and feeding techniques.
+You cannot buy the proper equipment at your local pet store—that equipment is made for much larger animals like puppies and kittens and using that equipment would make it extremely difficult for anyone to safely feed a baby squirrel, bunny or bird.
 In fact, we find that over 80% of orphaned animals that were fed by their rescuers arrive at Flint Creek Wildlife with aspiration pneumonia.
 Many animals that would have survived if the temporary caregiver simply did not feed them cannot be saved only because the rescuer fed them first.

-Second, even if you found an adult animal you should never put food in its mouth.
+Second, even if you found an adult animal, you should never put food in its mouth.
 Injured adult animals can be aspirated just like orphaned babies can be aspirated.
 Further, the priority with an injured adult animal should be to get its injuries addressed by a licensed wildlife rehabilitator.

 Third, feeding an emaciated animal can actually kill it.
 When an animal is emaciated, its gastrointestinal system stops functioning.
 Feeding an animal in this condition can result in its death.
-Feathers and fur hide starvation quite well so please don't think that you can simply tell if the animal is starving by looking at it.
+Feathers and fur hide starvation quite well, so please don't think that you can simply tell if the animal is starving by looking at it.

 Fourth, feeding the wrong diet can compromise or kill an animal.
 Some wild animals have extremely delicate gastrointestinal systems that can be disrupted by incorrect diet.
 Even the incorrect diet can cause major problems if fed at the wrong temperature.

 We will give you temporary care instructions once we assess your animal and set an appointment.
-Under certain circumstances, we might give you instructions to offer the animal food free-choice but we will be very specific regarding what food, how much and in what size container/bowl.
-Please NEVER offer the animal food and water without specific instructions from us to do so....
+Under certain circumstances, we might give you instructions to offer the animal food free-choice, but we will be very specific regarding what food, how much, and in what size container/bowl.
+Please NEVER offer the animal food and water without specific instructions from us to do so...

 A drop of water isn't enough to help an animal but it is enough to kill an animal.